 What is Books+?

-For a limited time, Crafton Hills College and San Bernardino Valley College are providing all students free rental access to textbooks plus course materials during the Fall 2021 and Spring 2022 semesters.
+For a limited time, Crafton Hills College and San Bernardino Valley College are providing all students free rental access to textbooks plus course materials during the Summer 2023, Fall 2023 and Spring 2024 semesters.
 We want to help you save money and focus on learning on day one without worrying about buying your textbooks for class.

 How does Books+ work?

-- The Books+ program provides free rental access to textbooks plus course materials to all registered students in the Fall 2021 and Spring 2022 semesters.
+- The Books+ program provides free rental access to textbooks plus course materials to all registered students in the Summer 2023, Fall 2023 and Spring 2024 semesters.

 - Once you have registered for courses, we will automatically send your course list to the Campus Bookstore and they will get your materials ready for you.
 All you need to do is pick up your course materials from the Campus Bookstore.